silviosantosneto/WinHostCLI/README.md

 ✔️ Domain myproject.test removed
 ```

-> ⚠️ I made it so the script only touches the block it owns.
-Your other `hosts` entries are safe.
+> winhostcli only touches what it creates.
+Your custom `hosts` entries are safe.

-## 🎯 Why I built this

-Honestly?
-I just didn’t want to install another tool or mess with PowerShell or Admin permissions every time I wanted to test a `.test` domain.
-This script works from WSL and handles the `hosts` file with care.
-It’s tiny, fast, and you can tweak it if you want.

-## 🛠 Under the hood
+## Under the hood

-- The logic lives in `lib/functions`, separate from the CLI wrapper.
+- Core logic lives in `lib/functions`, modular and clean.
-- The IP is configurable in '.env' (defaults to `127.0.0.1`).
+- Uses a `.env` file to set the default IP.
-- It uses temp files for safety.
+- Manipulates `hosts` using temporary files for safety.
-- Compatible with bash and zsh.
+- Bash and zsh compatible.
-- Inspired by Laravel Valet and Homestead, but not tied to them.
+- Inspired by Laravel Valet & Homestead, but works independently.

-## 🤝 Want to help?
+## Contributing

+Got an idea?
+Found a bug?

-1. Open an issue or idea first.
+1. Open an issue or discussion first.
-2. Fork the repo and create a feature branch.
+2. Fork the project and create a feature branch.
-3. Send a PR to `develop`.
+3. Submit a pull request to `develop`.
-4. If it’s solid, I’ll merge it into the next version.
+4. If it's solid, it'll be reviewed and merged into the next release.

 ---

-**MIT License** – feel free to use, clone, and remix — just don’t blame me if Windows claps back with a blue screen and your fan starts screaming.
+**MIT License** – Free to use, modify, and distribute.
+Just don’t blame me if your toaster tries to run this. 😉
-Works fine here… so far. 🤞

-Thanks for stopping by — may your hosts stay clean and your terminals crash-free! 🙌
+Thanks for checking it out — and may your `hosts` file stay clean and your domains always resolve. 🙌